 DefExpo to open Wednesday, focus on showcasing India's potential to become manufacturing hub

-India's biennial DefExpo will kickstart in Lucknow on Wednesday with the aim to showcase the potential of the country to become a global defence manufacturing hub.
+India's biennial DefExpo will kickstart in Lucknow on Wednesday with the aim of showcasing the potential of the country to become a global defence manufacturing hub.
 Defence Minister Rajnath Singh said delegates from 70 countries and 172 foreign military manufacturers will attend the five-day mega exhibition.
 As many as 856 Indian defence firms will also showcase their products at the event.

 "We want to make India a hub of defence manufacturing.
 The DefExpo is a step in this direction," Singh said.
 "The participation of a large number of foreign firms in the DefExpo reflects India's growing stature," he said.